-Lauren L. Hill is a professional surfer, writer and producer who has spent the past decade exploring new waves and documenting surf cultures around the world through an eco-feminist lens.
+Lauren L. Hill is a professional surfer, writer and director who has spent the past decade exploring new waves and documenting surf cultures around the world through an eco-feminist lens.
 She develops projects that revolve around the power of storytelling to build community and inspire action to protect our planet.

-Lauren writes about her projects for a variety of publications, ranging from academic to mainstream media in the US, Europe and Australia.
+Lauren writes for a variety of publications, ranging from academic to mainstream media in the US, Europe and Australia.
 She was a senior writer for Surfing World Magazine and has appeared in award-winning documentary films including The Church of the Open Sky, Bella Vita, Beyond the Surface, The Heart & The Sea, and Transparentsea Voyage.

 Now based near Byron Bay, Australia, amongst the saltwater country of the Bundjalung nation, Lauren hosts The Waterpeople Podcast and recently authored She Surf: The Rise of Female Surfing, a celebration of the women stretching the boundaries of the sport and art of wave riding.
 Lauren is currently writing about food systems and permaculture design, directing a film about the physics of surfing and spending ample time in the ocean with her family.